Chocolate Nut Clusters Snickerdoodles Almond Butter Cookies Chocolate Almond Butter Candies

 3. In a mini muffin tin, line with candy liners or mini muffin liners.

-4. Put nuts of choice into candy liners sprinkle with a little unrefined sea salt and cover with chocolate.
+4. Put nuts of choice into candy liners sprinkled with a little unrefined sea salt and cover with chocolate.

 5. Put in freezer for 5 minutes to allow to set.